ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 #### Global Freshwater Balance

 For global model configurations, incoming precipitation is scaled such that the global volume of freshwater entering the ocean and sea ice total system is zero.
-As the evaporation parameterisations used in the active model components are not consistent with those used in atmosphere and runoff forcing data (JRA55do), a correction is applied to incoming precipitation to prevent drift in the total ocean and sea ice mass.
+The evaporation used in the active model components are not consistent with those used in atmosphere and runoff forcing data (JRA55do), due to different parameter choices and differences between real and modelled ocean surface conditions.
+Therefore a correction is applied to incoming precipitation to prevent drift in the total ocean and sea ice mass.
 The scaling is applied such that the global sum of runoff, precipitation and evaporation is zero.
 In this paragraph and diagram below:
 - evaporation includes evaporation, condensation, deposition and sublimation;